pnarendr/Gurgaon/README.md

 **"The Narendra Experience" Generator**

-This is not just a React template; it is a **Master Template & Workflow** designed for Agents (like Gemini, ChatGPT, Claude) to autonomously generate high-end luxury travel sites.
+This is not just a React template; it is a **Master Template & Workflow** designed for Agents (like Google Antigravity,GeminiCLI, CodexCLI`, ClaudeCodeCLI) to autonomously generate high-end luxury travel sites.
+Has been tested extensively with Google Antigravity.

 ## The Concept
 Code is no longer written by hand.
 This repository provides: